 Help, My Dog Ate Gum!

 "My dogs ate five sticks of gum, what should I do?" said the owner on the other line just prior to closing.
 As a receptionist for an animal hospital, I was pretty used to these sort of phone calls.
 Indeed, I was trained to ask several important questions, such as " What type of gum did your dog ingest?
 What ingredients are in it?
 How long ago did your dog ingest the gum?
 How much gum did your dog eat?
 How much does your dog weigh?
 Is your dog showing any symptoms?
 The answers from the dog owner at this point were very important and could have made a great difference between an emergency and a somewhat quiet evening.

 If the owner said the dog ate just regular sugared bubble gum (not the sugar-less type), then we could both exhale a sigh of relief.
 Sure, if the dog in question ate a whole lot of gum, we could expect some digestive upset just from eating something different, or if the dog was on the smaller side, there could be potential for the gum possibly forming an obstruction especially if even the foil was ingested, but this would have been the least of the concerns for now.

 If the gum though happened to be of the sugar-less type with xylitol in it, this could have been a big, big problem.
 Xylitol is extremely toxic to dogs.
-When the owner confirmed that it was indeed of the sugar-less type containing xylitol and the dog ingested it about 6 hours ago, then I reported immediately to the vet who said to have the owner bring in the dog immediately.
+When the owner confirmed that it was indeed of the sugar-less type containing xylitol and the dog ingested more than a couple of hours ago, then I reported immediately to the vet who said to have the owner bring in the dog immediately.
 Soon, I was writing on our board the estimated time of arrival and we were getting ready to handle the emergency.

 Fortunately, the quick supportive care provided allowed the dog to recover, but not always these stories have a happy ending.
-If your dog recently ingested gum with xylitol in it, stop reading now any further and contact your vet.
+If your dog recently ingested gum with xylitol in it, STOP reading now any further and contact your vet.
 Time is of the essence.
 While a family member contacts the vet or puts the dog on leash, you can quickly scroll down to the bottom and take a quick peek where it says "My Dog Ate Gum: Quick Guide on What to Do."